Bolt review

 A one-off report describes yesterday's state.
 With Bolt.new an app evolves in leaps: every new prompt shifts the architecture, every feature adds new dependencies, and the database schema often grows faster than the discipline behind it.
 An action plan that is four weeks old no longer covers that movement.

 Veriploy picks up right after.
-You get the app reviewed once (Snapshot or Baseline) and then keep it under ongoing technical oversight with Watch, Guard or Launch.
+You get the app reviewed once (Baseline) and then keep it under ongoing technical oversight with Oversight, Guard or Launch.
 That keeps the risk dashboard current, even as you keep building in Bolt.

 In practice that means: new dependencies and CVEs are watched continuously, risky changes to auth or schema are flagged early, and before larger releases you get a human judgement instead of an automated score.